 Best Overall: Google Pixel 4a

-Despite its modest pricing, the Pixel 4a has a flagship-level screen-to-body aspect ratio and a large battery that will last all day.
-Sure, the plastic build and only black color option leave it looking a bit drab, and this particular model doesn’t support 5G, but this is a $350 phone with a photography experience and software experience that beats not just everything else on this list, but even phones that cost three times as much.
+Despite the Pixel 4a’s modest pricing, the phone has a flagship-level screen-to-body aspect ratio and a large battery that will last all day.
+Sure, the plastic build and only black color option leave it looking a bit drab, and this particular model doesn’t support 5G.
+But this is a $350 phone with a photography and software experience that beat not just everything else on this list, but even phones that cost three times as much.

 Best Endurance: Moto G Power